-The Power of Now by Eckhart Tolle [link] Give your fullest attention to whatever the moment presents.
+And I urge you to please notice when you are happy, and exclaim or murmur or think at some point, 'If this isn't nice, I don't know what is.' - Vonnegut The Power of Now by Eckhart Tolle [link] Give your fullest attention to whatever the moment presents.
 This implies that you also completely accept what is, because you cannot give your full attention to something and at the same time resist it.
 Your outer journey may contain a million steps; your inner journey only has one: the step you are taking right now.
 As you become more deeply aware of this one step, you realize that it already contains within itself all the other steps as well as the destination.
 You see time as the means to salvation, whereas in truth it is the greatest obstacle to salvation.
 The greatest catalyst for change in a relationship is complete acceptance of your partner as he or she is, without needing to judge or change them in any way.
-God is Being itself, not a being.

-Warren Buffett's 1989 letter to shareholders [link] My most surprising discovery: the overwhelming importance in business of an unseen force that we might call 'the institutional imperative.' [...]
+Anytime I'm scared of something...I feel impelled to attack it - Will Smith Anytime I m scarea of something...I feel impelied to attack it - Will Smith Warren Buffett's 1989 letter to shareholders [link] My most surprising discovery: the overwhelming importance in business of an unseen force that we might call 'the institutional imperative.' [...]
 I thought that decent, intelligent, and experienced managers would automatically make rational business decisions.
 But I learned over time that isn't so.
-For example: (1) As if governed by Newton's First Law of Motion, an institution will resist any change in its current direction; (2) Just as work expands to fill available time, corporate projects or acquisitions will materialize to soak up available funds; (3) Any business craving of the leader, however foolish, will be quickly supported by detailed rate-of-return and strategic studies prepared by his troops; and (4) The behavior of peer companies, whether they are expanding, acquiring, setting executive compensation or whatever, will be mindlessly imitated.
+For example: (1) As if governed by Newton's First Law of Motion, an institution will resist any change in its current direction; (2) Just as work expands to fill available time, corporate projects or acquisitions will materialize to soak up available funds; (3) Any business craving of the leader, however foolish, will be quickly supported by detailed rate-of-return and strategic studies prepared by his troops; and (4) The behavior of peer companies, whether they are expanding, acquiring, setting executive compensation or whatever, will be mindlessly imitated. .....

 I was the ambitious one, the one that strayed far from home, chasing the dream, getting caught up in the consumerism.
 I'm glad that by the age of 38 I have come to realize that I had everything that was important before I left.
 The remainder was a constant cycle of churn, want more, want bigger, want better, want newer, want more convenient.
 Except it's hard when it's being fed to you every day by every billboard, every sign, every menu, every advert, every press release, every news story, every TV show to differentiate between want and need.
-When you stop to analyze what you actually need - I mean really need: Clean air, clean water, shelter, nutrition, sanitation, family, community, companionship; how much of what you're being sold every day is truly "needed" and how much of it is a want to fulfill some notion that has been sold to you by the media? - a Hacker News commenter
+When you stop to analyze what you actually need - I mean really need: Clean air, clean water, shelter, nutrition, sanitation, family, community, companionship; how much of what you're being sold every day is truly "needed" and how much of it is a want to fulfill some notion that has been sold to you by the media? - a Hacker News commenter .....

-Tim Ferriss [link] What's the least crowded channel?
+Tim Ferriss [link] 1.
+What's the least crowded channel?

-What if I could only subtract to solve problems?

-Am I hunting antelope or field mice?
+- 2. What if I could only subtract to solve problems? - 3.
+Am I hunting antelope or field mice? - 4.
 What would this look like if it were easy?